qsniyg/ksp_stuff/README.md

 RTPlacer will calculate how long you have to warp for and give you are result both as number or orbits (of the launch vehicle) and as a time.
+If you run the script with no options it will ask you to enter the values it needs.
+Alternatively you can type them on the
+commandline:
+`rtplacer.py <period of LV> <period of first satelite> <number of satelites to place> <maximum number of phasing orbits>` Orbital periods must be given as: dd:hh:mm:ss

+The greater the maximum number of phasing orbits the closer to a perfect placement you are likely to get, but the longer you will have to wait while timewarping.

 ~~KSPStoryMissions: custom missions for the KSPStoryMissions mod.~~ The mod this was for no longer exists.